wildwestrom/my-blog-posts/006-procedural-generation.md

 That blog post is so good in fact, that I won't spend any time explaining what I learned to you.
 Just go and read that post.

 # The Bevy project

+To build this, I used the Bevy game engine.
+You can find it at [bevy.org](https://bevy.org/).

+Also, if you've been following what I've been doing, yes, I'm using Rust now!
+It took me awhile to get comfortable with it, but I'm having a lot of fun with Rust!
+I've been using it since at least 2022 by now.

 As of the time of writing, you can use my project [`bevy_procedural_terrain_gen`](https://github.com/wildwestrom/bevy_procedural_terrain_gen) (it's a long name to avoid collisions) within your own Bevy project, and run the demo.